arnog/mathlive/tutorials/MASTON.md

  Greater than or equal to | `>=`    | ≥ U+2265  |

 There are three semantically distinct use for "equal to" which are often all represented with `=` in mathematical notation:
-* conditional equality: the expression is true when the left hand side and the right hand side are equal, for example when defining a curve representin the unit circle: `x^2 + y^2 = 1`
+* **conditional equality**: the expression is true when the left hand side and the right hand side are equal, for example when defining a curve representing the unit circle: `x^2 + y^2 = 1`
-* definition or assignment: the symbol (or expression) on the left hand side is defined by the expression on the right hand side.
-For example `f(x) := sin x`, `a = 5`
+* **definition** or assignment: the symbol (or expression) on the left hand side is defined by the expression on the right hand side.
+For example `f(x) := sin x`, `a := 5`
-* identity: the right hand side expression is a syntactic derivation from the left hand size expression.
+* **identity**: the right hand side expression is a syntactic derivation from the left hand size expression.
 For example, `1 + 1 :=: 2`

 #### Big operators

 Big operators, such as ∑, "sum", and ∏, "product", are represented as a function with the following arguments:
 * first argument: body of the operation
 * second argument (optional): inferior argument of the operation
 * third argument (optional): superior argument of the operation